Riverdale High School (Murfreesboro, Tennessee)

 Riverdale High School is a public high school operated by the Rutherford County School system located in the southwestern part of Murfreesboro, Tennessee.
 It is on Warrior Drive which intersects with South Church Street (US 231 South).
 Riverdale is one of the older high schools in Murfreesboro, along with Oakland High School which was also built in 1972.
 These schools were constructed to replace the outdated former Murfreesboro Central High School, which was then converted to a junior high school (later middle school) facility.
 It is home to 12 academic departments, 40 extracurricular clubs, and 19 TSSAA athletic teams.

 Academics

 In 2014, Riverdale High School ranked better than 21.3% of high schools in Tennessee.
 It also ranked second among high schools in the large Rutherford County School District.

 Campus

 Along with Oakland High School (Tennessee), the sprawling campus includes two main academic buildings containing computer labs, science labs, an auditorium, a band room, two cafeterias, and many classrooms.
 The freshmen have a dedicated building known as the Annex.
 The fieldhouse features a full-size basketball court, a wrestling room, workout areas, locker rooms, and coaching offices.
 The spacious site also has softball, baseball, soccer, and football fields, and a swimming pool.

 Band program

-Established in 1972, the Riverdale High School Band has a long tradition of success.